 - How to Print From Procreate: Your Step-by-Step Guide

-Things are only simple when someone pointed them out.
+Things are only simple when someone points them out.
 Using the symmetry tools are straight forward when you know how to set things up and use the adjustments.

 It will take a little practice to get the hang of things, but not long.
 You’ll be making fun and interesting designs in no time.